gmrock/gmrock.github.io/_posts/2023-09-30-Car-Presence-Detection.md

 1. **MQTT secure encrypted connection to HiveMQ:** I started this project using locally hosted MQTT broker named [Mosquitto MQTT](https://mosquitto.org/){:target="_blank"}.
 However, because of the below issue, I switched to cloud based MQTT broker.
 Since the broker was hosted externally (cloud), the connection had to be encrypted.
 For creating encrypted secure connection I had to create the Wifi object using [WiFiClientSecure](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFiClientSecure){:target="_blank"} and pass the certificate.
 Without this the broker was rejecting the connection.

-2. **Randomly stopped receiving metric from sensor/microcontroller:** Randomly I would stop getting metrics about the distance between sensor and car.
-Since memory and processing is very limited on microcontrollers, intitially I didn't have any logging.
+2. **Randomly stopped receiving metric from sensor/microcontroller:** Randomly stopped getting metrics about the distance between sensor and car.
+Since memory and processing is very limited on microcontrollers, I didn't add any logging.
 However, later I figured a way to log to [rsyslog](https://www.rsyslog.com/){:target="_blank"} server (will be publishing more details on my setup which makes use of rsyslog and grafana loki).
 With the help of logging, I was able to fing out that the issue was with the microcontroller/host unable to reach (even couldn't ping) the locally hosted MQTT broker.
-I'm using Orbi Mesh network at my home and have seen this behavior where randonly devices on the same home network can no longer ping each other.
+I'm using Netgear Orbi Mesh network(APs) at my home and have seen this behavior where randonly devices on the same home network can no longer ping each other.
 However, they are still up and running and can ping hosts on the internet.
 This is the reason I moved to cloud based MQTT broker.
 [🔝](#table-of-contents)

 <hr/>